renyi/pyarchey/README.rst

 This is based off the ``archey`` command (which is also python) distributed by various linux, unix, and osx package managers.
 In order to avoid a naming conflict between them, I called this ``pyarchey``.

-Currently, ``pyarchey`` supports Arch, Fedora, LinuxMint, Ubuntu, SUSE, Debian, Raspbian, generic Linux, and Slackware.
+Currently, ``pyarchey`` supports logos for Arch, Fedora, LinuxMint, Ubuntu, SUSE, Debian, Raspbian, Gentoo, OpenBSD, generic Linux, and Slackware.

 ::